abhishekSharma000888/sqlImplementationProject/README.md

-# sqlImplementationProject
+# SQL Implementation Project
 A detailed project that implements SQL learnings and hands-on practice with relational tables.

--- Commands to Set Up the Database
+#  Commands to Set Up the Database
 -- 1. Clone the repository and navigate to the project folder --    git clone <repo-url>
 --    cd SDET_Testing_Platform